 First, you need to download the free Postman application for your operating system.
 Postman currently supports Mac, Windows, and Linux.
 Once you have Postman installed, you can import the Forecasting API Postman collection by clicking the orange “Run in Postman” button.
 At this point, you should see the Forecasting API folder in the left-hand column under the Collections tab.

-Step 1: Setup environment Step 2: Prepare Data Step 3: Create a new energy model Step 4: Train model Step 5: Apply an existing forecasting model to new data Step 6: Get model information on an existing prediction model
+Step 2: Prepare Data Step 3: Create a new energy model Step 4: Train model Step 5: Apply an existing forecasting model to new data Step 6: Get model information on an existing prediction model

-We follow the error response format proposed in RFC 7807 known as Problem Details for HTTP APIs.
+We follow the error response format proposed in RFC 7807also known as Problem Details for HTTP APIs.
 As with our normal API responses, your client must be prepared to gracefully handle additional members of the response.

-HTTP Status Code |
+HTTP Status Code | Error Reason |

 ---|---|

-400 Bad request |
+400 Bad Request |

 401 APIKeyMissing |

-Your request did not include an API key.
-This error suggests that your API key was missing from your request, or that something was formatted or named improperly in your header.
-To learn more, check out Get Started with the Mailchimp API.
-Your API key may be invalid, or you've attempted to access the wrong data center.
-Check that your API key was input correctly, and verify which data center to access.
-To learn more, check out Get Started with the Mailchimp API. |
+Your request did not include an API key.This error suggests that your API key was missing from your request, or that something was formatted or named improperly in your header.
+Other reason could be: APIKeyInvalid: Your API key may be invalid, or you've attempted to access the wrong data center.
+Check that your API key was input correctly, and verify which data center to access. |

 403 Forbidden |

 You are not permitted to access this resource.
 This is a generic error.
-UserDisabled - This account has been disabled.
-The Mailchimp account is deactivated.
-Contact our support team if you need more help.
-WrongDatacenter - The API key provided is linked to a different data center.
+Other reasons could be: UserDisabled: This account has been disabled.
+WrongDatacenter: The API key provided is linked to a different data center.
 This error suggests that you tried to contact the wrong data center.
 It's often associated with misconfigured libraries. |

 404 ResourceNotFound |

-The requested resource could not be found.This error tells you a specific resource doesn't exist.
+The requested resource could not be found.
+This error tells you a specific resource doesn't exist.
 It's possible that the resource has been moved or deleted, or that there's a typo in your request. |

 405 MethodNotAllowed |